And welcome back once again to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Yet oil companies are able to sit back and make more money by selling less.

-That's not how they make more money for and they don't make more oil.
+That's not how they make more money.

 They go out and find it.

-They make money by not having to have all these RD costs.
+They make money by not having to have all these R D costs.

-If they choose not to invest in future exploration and development, at least in this country, because the tax on that is going to be exorbitantly high, and now with the oil price what it is, it doesn't make any sense to do it anyway.
+If they choose not to invest in future exploration and development, at least in this country, because the tax on that is going to be exorbitantly high.

 And then they say later in the CNN story, with oil prices now barely a third of what they were just four months ago.

-It seems they were right.
+It seems they were right, meaning big oil.

 They've been very good stewards of their investors' money, said Rayola Dower, the senior economic advisor for the American Petroleum Institute.